Azure/Azureml-ResponsibleAI-Preview/README.md

 3. Click on the tab for `Responsible AI toolbox (preview)` under your model details page

 ![03](images/03_responsibleaitoolbox.png)
 4. Under the `Responsible AI toolbox (preview)` tab of your model details, you will see a list of your uploaded Responsible AI insights.
-You can upload more than one Responsible AI dashboards for each model.
+You can upload more than one Responsible AI toolbox dashboards for each model.
 Each row represents one dashboard, with information on which components were uploaded to each dashboard (i.e. explanations, counterfactuals, etc).

 ![04](images/04_dashboard.png)
 5. At anytime viewing the dashboard, if you wish to return to the model details page, click on `Back to model details`